 Image quality wise, the new X-Trans III CMOS sensor brings a good improvement.
 Apart from the obvious increase in resolution (24 MP vs 16MP of the X-T1) it is the ability to shoot RAW at every ISO values that makes a difference for me (the ISO 6400 limit is gone).
 You also get the recent Acros film simulation mode which means you can get very nice monochrome results even at high ISOs thanks to the fine grain (see a comparison here).

 As for the video section, there is definitely an abyss between the two cameras.
 The X-T1 is still in the circle of those X-cameras with limited and mediocre video quality so the X-T2 is definitely a big jump (perhaps the most relevant difference out of all the specs).

 The autofocus improvement will be considerable as well and not just on paper (325 vs 49 AF points).
 Since the X-Pro2 already performs better than the X-T1, it is clear that the X-T2 is superior.
 I always considered the X-T1 a good action camera.
 Not the fastest, not the most accurate but Fujifilm put lots of effort into enhancing the performance with firmware updates.
-If you are not into sports photography, you could find the X-T1 performance still more than enough for your needs but the X-T2 should be faster and more reliable as well as more sensitive in low light (-3Ev vs 0.5Ev on the X-T1).
+If you are not into sports photography, you could find the X-T1 performance still more than enough for your needs.

 The high continuous shooting speed remains the same (8fps) unless you use the electronic shutter which boosts the performance up to 14fps (a new feature of the X-T2).
 The low speed goes from 3fps to 5fps.
 This is interesting since the low mode gives you live view with blackouts, so an increased speed means the blackouts will be faster in the EVF.